noran9/microscopic-images-isr/README.md

+# Super resolution on microscopic images of different tissues using GAN architectures
 Implementation of the SRGAN and ESRGAN models for image super resolution on a custom set consisting of microscopic images of different tissues.

 # Dataset